 The Associate in Applied Science degrees (non-transfer) are designed to prepare the student for employment immediately after graduation.
-Choices of non-transfer degrees include Accounting, Business Administration (various options), Computer Programming, Database Development, Multimedia Graphic Design, Paralegal Studies, Digital Forensics, and CyberSecurity.
+Choices of non-transfer degrees include Accounting, Business Administration (various options), Computer Programming, Database Development, Multimedia Graphic Design, Paralegal Studies, Digital Forensics, Hospitality and Event Management, and CyberSecurity.

 The Division has eleven classrooms equipped with computers utilizing a variety of software programs and applications.
 We are making progress in the accommodation of visually impaired students by providing large monitors for some PCs.
 Most professors in lecture classes utilize software applications (PowerPoint, Access, and Excel) to enhance the learning environment.
 Additionally, our two dedicated networking labs are equipped with current computers and various operating systems to include Windows, MacOS, and Linux.
 These labs are also configured in such a way to allow immediate transition from one operating system to another.
 Our remaining classrooms are carpeted and furnished with comfortable chairs and tables rather than school desks to provide an atmosphere more conducive to learning.